KenjiTet/ML-P2-tweet-classification/README.md

 **Important**
 Before selecting the size you must have ran the setup.py file using the same size

+## Training and evaluating the BERT model
+The BERT model was specially designed to run on the notebook BertSubmission.ipynb.

+Because of the high computational requirement of this model, it was designed to run on google collab to take advantage of the added computational power from the GPU.
+So in order to run it, please load the notebook on your own collab environment.

+To train:
+The BertSubmission.ipynb contains two code cells, the first one is used to train the BERT model, after which it saves the model in a folder.

+To evaluate:
+run the second code cell in BertSubmission.ipynb, this cell loads the model and generates a submission.csv file to evaluate the model's accuracy.

+Note: you might need to change the variable folder_path in order to adjust it to you own environment.

 ## Creating the final submission file
 Once all the models have been trained using the size full, simply run the run.py file to create the final